֍ Iteration; and

 Aussie Glue creates improved collaboration across our innovation ecosystem.
 Using a practical matching platform, it brings together research institutions, Government, CSIRO, large and small companies and start-ups with complementary objectives.
 The underpinning notion is ‘Australians sticking together’ rather than ”going it alone”.
 Examples might include:

-- Corporates working with start-ups to match corporate needs to start-up skills and give start-ups access to corporate capabilities and assets such as their customers and insights and;
+- Corporates working with start-ups to give start-ups access to corporate capabilities and assets such as their customers and insights and;

-- Connecting businesses (large and small) to use complementary strengths to more effectively enter and grow overseas with increased market relevance.
+- Connecting businesses (large and small) with overseas with increased market relevance.

 Celebrating Australia’s innovative and internationally-successful businesses, so that these examples can become a source of aspiration and inspiration for all Australians.